s70f/Fun_Discord_Bot/README.md

 ### Classes
 Players can choose between 4 classes before they start a battle by using `.class <type>`

+#### Sniper
+An elite killing squad.
+Increases the maximum amount of damage you can deal by 1 but decrease the minimum amount of soldiers you start with by 5.

 #### Marksmen
-An elite killing squad.
-Increases the maximum amount of damage you can deal by +1 but decrease the minimum amount of soldiers you start with by 5.
+A band of ruthless soldiers who spray at any living thing.
+Decreases the maximum amount of damage you can deal by 1 but increases the minimum amount of soldiers you start with by 5.

 #### Infantry
 The infantry is specialized in combat on foot.
-This guarantees you, +5 soldiers, to start off with but doesn't allow you to enable cavalry and rage.
+This guarantees you, +5 soldiers, to start off with but doesn't allow you to enable cavalry or use rage commands.

 #### Artillery
 Artillery is a class of heavy military ranged weapons built to launch munitions far beyond the range and power of infantry firearms.
 You start off with -6 soldiers but get 1 extra ammo and catapults from enemy deals -1 damage.